yonizbrown/monty/README.md

 `monty` is an interpreter of Monty ByteCodes files, which is a scripting language just like Python.

 ## About the Monty language
-This is a language that contains specific instructions to manipulate data information (stacks or queues), where each instruction (*called opcode*) is sent per line.
+This is a language that contains specific instructions to manipulate data information (stacks or queues), where each instruction (*called opcode*) is sended per line.
 Files which contains Monty byte codes usually have the `.m` extension.

 Example (`file.m`):
 ```bash